GuerrillerosDeAlbertoCanosa/BitcoinABCanosa/README.md

 "ABC" stands for "Adjustable Blocksize Cap".
 "ABCanosa" stands for 'A'l'B'erto 'C'anosa

-Bitcoin ABCanosa is a fork of the BitcoinABC.
+Bitcoin ABCanosa is a modification of the BitcoinABC.

+BitcoinABC contains max 20.000.000 coins.
+BitcoinABC modifies max conections and other small modifications for the moment.

 Vamoos Aberrante.

 License